 Christina’s parents moved to Lawrence from the Navajo reservation in Arizona in pursuit of a better life and more opportunities.
 They made the tough decision to raise Christina and her brother in Lawrence.
 Christina and her family

 struggled with poverty and had to rely on public resources such as WIC, Section 8 Housing funding, reduced-fee school lunch, and Tribal clothing programs while growing up.

 Christina attended Prairie Park Elementary, Billy Mills Middle School, and Lawrence High School (class of 2012), where she played varsity basketball, volleyball, and the violin in the orchestra.
 After graduation, she moved on to in-district Haskell Indian Nations

 University where she persevered to achieve an Associate's degree in Community Health.
 She then transferred to Arizona State University, where she earned a Bachelor's degree in Public Health.
 Most recently, Christina graduated with a Master's in Public Health Management from the University of Kansas Medical Center in 2020.

 Christina lives in Lawrence and currently works as a contractor when not in the Kansas Legislative Session.
 She is running to bring public health expertise to the state government during a time of unprecedented crisis, and to bring equity to Kansans.

-District 10 covers nearly 23,000 Kansans across southeastern Douglas County, including those in Baldwin City and southeast Lawrence.
-Higher education is crucial to the district, as the community is serviced by three universities (the University of Kansas and Haskell Indian Nations University in Lawrence, and Baker University in Baldwin City) - all of which serve as major employers for district residents and as drivers of the local economy.
+District 10 looks a little bit different after the 2022 Redistricting Process.
+The district covers nearly 23,000 Kansans in the City of Lawrence.
+Higher education is crucial to the district, as the community is serviced by two universities (the University of Kansas and Haskell Indian Nations University) - all of which serve as major employers for district residents and as drivers of the local economy.
 US-59 and K-10 serve as major transportation routes through the district.